Mental Health Support for Schools and Other Settings

 - Staff wellbeing support programmes including counselling, supervision and self-care

 - Identify, measure and address multiple physical, psychological and emotional needs of the whole setting in one comprehensive package of support

-- Receive professional advice on the types of support you need, amount, and in what order
+- Receive professional advice about the types of support you need, amount, and in what order

 - Create a bespoke package of support tailored to your needs

 - Concentrate on your curriculum or other priorities, confident that these additional priorities are being managed appropriately

 - Receive information on the impact the services are making, both within your organisation, as well as across the local area

 - Discuss particular needs even if they don’t fit with the current list of options (e.g. consultancy packages, training and other interventions).

 - Develop a positive wellbeing culture to enable all children, young people, staff and families to thrive

 - Clinical interventions to 103 schools and 1704 children

-- Mental health training to 3729 staff and parents in 561 schools
+- Mental health training to almost 4000 staff and parents in 600 schools

-Our reach and expertise using evidence based practice and fully qualified professionals, has enabled us to become one of the leading providers of mental health services locally, with links to statutory services creating approved status and aligning our work to local priorities and gaps in existing provision.
+Our reach and expertise using evidence based practice and fully qualified professionals, has enabled us to become one of the leading providers of mental health services locally, with links to statutory services creating approved status, and aligning our work to local needs.

 Our other mental health support pages